smart-edge-open/specs/doc/getting-started/non-root-user.md

 passwd "openness"
 ```

 As some tasks require root privileges the non-root user needs to have a possibility to become a root.
-For the user `openness` the following command must be performed:
+For the user `smartedge-open` the following command must be performed:

 ```bash
 echo "openness  ALL=(ALL) NOPASSWD:ALL" | sudo tee /etc/sudoers.d/openness